zxpectre/gc_node/README.md

 ## Traefik

-Start outside interned access.
-Maker sure you have set the correct ip-address to your computer from your domain and open ports 80 and 443 Uncomment this line in docker-compose-traefik.yml to first test your setup.
+Start outside interned access.Maker sure you have set the correct ip-address to your computer from your domain and open ports 80 and 443
+Uncomment this line in docker-compose-traefik.yml to first test your letsencrypt setup.

+# - "--certificatesresolvers.myresolver.acme.caserver=https://acme-staging-v02.api.letsencrypt.org/directory"

 Otherwise you can hit a rate limit on letsencrypt.
 If you made a misconfiguration somewhere
-# - "--certificatesresolvers.myresolver.acme.caserver=https://acme-staging-v02.api.letsencrypt.org/directory"

 ./scripts/up.sh traefik